excalibur1234/pacui/README.md

 ```
 sudo pacman -S pacui-git
 ```
+Pacui is now in [chaotic-aur](https://lonewolf.pedrohlc.com/chaotic-aur/), providing both pacui and pacui-git.
+Users can add the repo to install pacui on their system (same commands as Manjaro).

 PacUI is [no longer available on the AUR](https://github.com/excalibur1234/pacui/issues/45).
 PKGBUILDs are still availble (look above for the `PKGBUILD_AUR` file) and Pacui can be executed without installation (see below).